-About Santa Teresa Gallura
+About Santa Teresa di Gallura

-Things To Do in Santa Teresa Gallura
+Things to Do in Santa Teresa di Gallura

 Visit la Torre di Longonsardo

-The 11 meters high La Torre di Longonsardo, near Hotel Corallaro, is a sixteenth-century watchtower located on the northern promontory of Santa Teresa Gallura.
+The 11 meters high Torre di Longonsardo, near Hotel Corallaro, is a sixteenth-century watchtower located on the northern promontory of Santa Teresa Gallura.
 It can easily be reached from the center of the village by walking or driving up the Via del Mare.
 From the top of the tower you can see the crystal clear waters of Rena Bianca beach, the limestone cliffs of southern Corsica (just 14 kilometers to the north) and the islands of La Maddalena.
 During the summer season, from April to October, the tower often hosts various photography and painting exhibitions.
 On the rooftop terrace of the Torre di Longonsardo, the Estate Degustando wine festival is organized every Sunday from June to September where you can taste the lovely wines and typical products of Sardinia, and enjoy the breathtaking sunsets.

 Explore The Archaeological Site of Lu Brandali